 Prilosec can also reduce the benefits of certain HIV antiviral drugs and chemotherapy.
 You should speak to your physician about the medicines you take.
 Also, study the full list of possible drug interactions on the Prilosec label before you take it.

 Have you or a loved one suffered from a severe health problem from taking Prilosec?
 The most common issues are renal and kidney failure, acute kidney injury, chronic kidney disease, and acute interstitial nephritis.
 Do not hesitate to contact one of our defective drug lawyers for a free consultation.
-Our attorneys are fierce advocates for consumers’ right to safe, reliable drugs.
+Our proton pump inhibitor lawsuits are fierce advocates for consumers’ right to safe, reliable drugs.
 We will pursue aggressive legal action against any negligent entity and hold them liable for your pain and suffering.